turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 1. It refunds any unused amount back from the reciever account to the sender account.
 2. If the function call failed on the receiver contract, then the callback will attempt to refund the full amount.

-Certain business rules and checks are executed to gaurd against receiver contracts that violate the contract.
+Certain business rules and checks are executed to guard against receiver contracts that violate the contract.
 This ties back to our earlier discussion on promises.
 Before the receiver contract is invoked, the transfer has already been committed to contract storage on the blockchain.
 By the time the callback runs, the contract state for the STAKE contract and for the receiver contract have already been committed to the blockchain.
 Thus, the callback must be coded defensively to handle